 Here lies a series of facades carved from the sandstone mountain, the tombs of Nabataean royalty.

-These is the interior walls of the Urn Tomb, the most popular of the Royal Tombs.
+These are the interior walls of the Urn Tomb, the most popular of the Royal Tombs.

 The Colonnaded Street

 The Colonnaded Street is the remains of the Romans who took control over Petra in 106 AD.
 Those Romans were masters at building, and their road still remains today, along with several columns lining the side of the road.

 The Great Temple